Cradoe/quickCalc/README.md

 ## Installation (packed version)
 Download ZIP, unzip and then locate "quickcalc.crx" in the folder drag and drop the package file (quickcalc.crx) into the chrome window, thats it!

+## Setup
+	For full customization of this extension visit chrome://flags on your chrome browser and search for
+# Experimental Web Platform features Mac, Windows, Linux, Chrome OS, Android
+Enables experimental Web Platform features that are in development. #enable-experimental-web-platform-features

+#Ensure you enable this feature as this extension is built on CSS grid System.

 ## Used librarys

 <a href="http://jquery.com">jQuery</a>